 Parchment paper is such a staple in everyday kitchen alchemy, and these 100% unbleached, chlorine-free, biodegradable and backyard compostable, greaseproof If You Care baking cups won’t leach any toxins into the food you create as the FSC, BPI, USDA, Ok Compost, and GOTS certified paper is coated with heat resistant food safe silicone, packaged in 100% recyclable paperboard.

 Cherries aren’t in season where I live, so I opted for a tart boiled cranberry jam sweetened with maple syrup.
 It turned out to be a surprisingly nice and bright contrast to the nuttiness of the chocolate and cashew butter.

-I used 100% organic or permaculturally grown ingredients for these chocolate cranberry cashew butter cups with reishi and maple:
+I used 100% organic or permaculturally grown ingredients for these chocolate cranberry cashew butter cups: